-SECTION 5.0 | URBAN DESIGN POLICIES

-- 5.1 Architectural Controls will be prepared with each phase of subdivision, and may be registered on title. - 5.2 Development adjacent to the existing Crystal Shores community and the Crystal Ridge Golf Course should be designed to facilitate sensitive transitions and compatible interfaces. - 5.3 The interface area adjacent to Crystal Green Lane should consist of landscaping, street furnishings and architectural designs and complement the existing residential on the south side of Crystal Green Lane. - 5.4 Figures 25, 26 and 27 are conceptual and specific housing types and landscape design may vary from those illustrated.
+SECTION 5.0 URBAN DESIGN POLICIES 5.1 Architectural Controls will be prepared with each phase of subdivision, and may be registered on title.
+5.2 Development adjacent to the existing Crystal Shores community and the Crystal Ridge Golf Course should be designed to facilitate sensitive transitions and compatible interfaces.
+5.3 The interface area adjacent to Crystal Green Lane should consist of landscaping, street furnishings and architectural designs and complement the existing residential on the south side of Crystal Green Lane.
+5.4 Figures 25, 26 and 27 are conceptual and specific housing types and landscape design may vary from those illustrated.
+Residential 5.5 Residential development should be designed in accordance with the guidelines outlined in Section 5.4 of this NASP.
+5.6 Single detached homes that follow zero lot line design specifications should be permitted within the medium density areas identified in Figure 7: Land Use Concept .
+5.7 Residential buildings will be street oriented and provide similar housing scales on either side of the street where applicable.
+5.8 Dwellings situated on corner lots or backing onto amenities should have equivalent architectural detailing and featuring on both frontages to create an attractive streetscape.
+5.9 Where front-garage homes are permitted, garage door designs should add architectural character to the overall streetscape and consider inclusion of glazing or additional detailing.